 The aviation sector is developing the world’s first global market mechanism – in the form of a scheme which will offset the growth in international aviation CO2 after 2020.

-Read below for more information about this scheme.
+Read below for more information about CORSIA.

 The aviation industry has been pushing for governments to agree on this global scheme for the last six years.
 It is a key part of our climate action, which also includes new technology (and sustainable alternative fuels), better operations and improved infrastructure.